 There are currently only up to two power domains on NVIDIA cards, one for the GPU and one for memory.
-Memory's power domain is limited to 2 possible voltages while the GPU usually has at least 3 and can have up to 32 voltage possibilities for its power domain.
+The memory's power domain is limited to 2 possible voltages while the GPU's usually has at least 3 and can have up to 32 voltage possibilities.

-On some high-end cards, the voltage controller can also be queried and configured through an I^2C interface.
+On some high-end cards, the voltage controller can also be queried and configured through an $I^2C$ interface.
 Those expensive controllers can sense the output power along with the power draw of each of the energy sources.